 6) shall include a "Broadcast Area ID" element if the message needs to be broadcast;

-7) shall include a "Messaging Topic" element if this message will be distributed based on message topic.
+7) shall include a "Messaging Topic" element if this message will be distributed based on Messaging Topic.
 This element shall not present in other message scenarios;

 NOTE: In an MSGin5G Message request, only one of these IEs listed from step 4) to step 6) shall be included.